 Contracts will typically be finalized between the winning bidder and ANP within three to six months, assuming the bidders have submitted the appropriate guarantees and paid the signature bonus.

 Making the Most of the Opportunities

 There are plenty of opportunities on offer, and whatever your priorities, the PGS data library is an excellent place to start evaluating them.
-PGS has been a driver of technological advances in subsurface imaging offshore Brazil for almost 30 years and introduced both 3D seismic and broadband technology to this part of the world.
+PGS has been a driver of technological advances in subsurface imaging offshore Brazil for almost 30 years, and the company introduced both 3D seismic and broadband technology to this part of the world.

 You can see the results in our data library, which holds over 250 000 sq. km of MC3D, all acquired by PGS, including ca. 37 000 sq. km GeoStreamer data.
-In addition, we offer over 70 000 sq. km of reprocessed 3D data, including the Santos Vision broadband reprocessing, and the 144 000 sq. km MegaSurvey.
+In addition, we offer over 70 000 sq. km of reprocessed 3D data, including the Santos Vision broadband reprocessing dataset and our 144 000 sq. km Brazil MegaSurvey.